Academic Success Center

 Living on campus at UALR is an opportunity to be in the middle of it all.
 Being a part of a residential community has many perks, from a greater chance at academic success to a built-in social setting that is brimming with possibility.

 UALR adheres to all federal and state regulations and guidelines regarding nondiscrimination in housing.
-Inquiries may be made to the Office of Student Housing at (501) 661-1743.
+Inquiries may be made to the Campus Living at (501) 661-1743.

 The Information & Call Center is located on the first floor of the Donaghey Student Center (DSC), Room 101.
 A team representative is available at the desk during our regularly scheduled hours to assist you.